Mickey Mouse universe: Non-Mouseton continuity

 In some 1920s and 1930s Disney press releases and magazines, Mickey was described as living in Hollywood—even though the rural setting of the actual cartoons and comics had little in common with the real Hollywood.

 In the film Mr. Mouse Takes a Trip (1940) Mickey and Pluto live in the actual world city of Burbank, California, home of Walt Disney Studios.

-In the Kingdom Hearts series, both the Mouseton and Duckburg characters live in a realm called "Disney Town."

 The Walt Disney Parks and Resorts modeled Mickey's hometown and birthplace as Mickey's Toontown.
 Occasional modern animated projects reference Toontown as well.

 In the TV series Goof Troop (1992–1993) Goofy and Pete live in the fictional town of Spoonerville.
-The town also appears in the 1993 videogame of the same name and in the two films based on the series: A Goofy Movie (1995) and An Extremely Goofy Movie (2000).
+The town also appears in the 1993 video game of the same name and in the two films based on the series: A Goofy Movie (1995) and An Extremely Goofy Movie (2000).
+According to the map Goofy has in A Goofy Movie, the town is located in Ohio.

+In the Kingdom Hearts series, both the Mouseton and Duckburg characters live in a realm called Disney Town, mainly inspired on Mickey's Toontown.

-In the TV series Mickey Mouse Mixed-Up Adventures (2017-2021) the characters live in the fictional town of Hot Dog Hills.
+In the TV series Mickey Mouse Mixed-Up Adventures (2017-2021) and Mickey Mouse Funhouse (2021-2025), the characters live in the fictional town of Hot Dog Hills (whose name refers to Mickey's first spoken words in the 1929 short The Karnival Kid: "Hot Dog!").

 Protagonists

 Mickey Mouse

-An anthropomorphic mouse most often dressed in gloves, red shorts and yellow shoes.
+Mickey Mouse is an anthropomorphic mouse most often dressed in gloves, red shorts and yellow shoes.
 While typically given a modest and pleasant personality, he is often an enthusiastic and determined character, seeking new adventures, excitement and mysteries.
 He often serves as the de facto leader of his friends.
 He was introduced in the 1928 short film Steamboat Willie.

 Minnie Mouse

-Mickey's female counterpart, an anthropomorphic mouse usually portrayed as his girlfriend who first appeared in the 1928 short film Steamboat Willie.
+Minnie Mouse is Mickey's female counterpart, an anthropomorphic mouse usually portrayed as his girlfriend who first appeared in the 1928 short film Steamboat Willie.
 Originally characterized as a flapper, Minnie has often played Mickey's damsel in distress.
 Her most frequent profession in early cartoons was a musician and songwriter.

 Donald Duck

-Mickey's short tempered friend who was first introduced in the 1934 short film The Wise Little Hen.
-Donald is an anthropomorphic duck who gets mad when characters are mocking him.
+Donald Duck is Mickey's short tempered friend who was first introduced in the 1934 short film The Wise Little Hen.
+Donald is an anthropomorphic duck who gets angry when characters are mocking him.
 He dates Daisy Duck and is the uncle of Huey, Dewey, and Louie.

 Daisy Duck

-Donald's female counterpart, an anthropomorphic Duck usually portrayed as his girlfriend who first appeared in the 1940 short film Mr. Duck Steps Out.
+Daisy Duck is Donald's female counterpart, an anthropomorphic Duck usually portrayed as his girlfriend who first appeared in the 1940 short film Mr. Duck Steps Out.
 She sometimes gets upset with Donald when he loses his temper.
 Daisy has an equally dangerous temper but a much more sophisticated mien.
 She is also best friends with Minnie Mouse.